worldofsaad/-Deep-Learning-with-Python-and-PyTorch/README.md

 - **PyTorch Way**: I created a model the PyTorch way in this section, this helps as models get more complicated.

--**Training and Validation Data**: In this section, I learnt to select the best learning rate by using validation data.
+- **Training and Validation Data**: In this section, I learnt to select the best learning rate by using validation data.